elewiecki/FlashCards-in-a-Flash/.ipynb_checkpoints/README-checkpoint.md

 If you have any questions or comments email us at jlshen@umass.edu

 If we end up making a website, it will be hosted at https://flashcardsinaflash.tech/

+Any future video content related to this project will be on the [Flashcards in a Flash](https://www.youtube.com/channel/UCkZHDzPeojOGCsy17b2PG2w) channel